Titus Kent: Personal life

 Kent had a daughter, Hannah Austin.
 She was from Hartford, Connecticut.
 She washed laundry to earn the money to raise her four children and care for her disabled husband.
 Hannah raised money for the local anti-slavery society.
-(Note: There is also a geneaological note: "Titus (colored) BLW #1665-100, CT Line, a Jonathan Kent heir of Elihu Kent made aff'dt 8 Mar 1830 that Elihu Kent was the owner of Titus Kent a slave, a Hannah Austin made aff'dt in 1830 at Suffield CT & gave the following, towit; that her mother became the wife of Samuel Kent, Esq of Suffield CT & that her step-father Samuel Kent owned a slave named Philip who was exchanged for a slave named Titus & after the suid Samuel Kent died he became the slave of Elihu Kent a son of Samuel Kent.")
+(Note: There is also a genealogical note: "Titus (colored) BLW #1665-100, CT Line, a Jonathan Kent heir of Elihu Kent made aff'dt 8 Mar 1830 that Elihu Kent was the owner of Titus Kent a slave, a Hannah Austin made aff'dt in 1830 at Suffield CT & gave the following, towit; that her mother became the wife of Samuel Kent, Esq of Suffield CT & that her step-father Samuel Kent owned a slave named Philip who was exchanged for a slave named Titus & after the suid Samuel Kent died he became the slave of Elihu Kent a son of Samuel Kent.")

 After the war, he applied for a pension or bounty-land warrant.

 On April 15, 1806, the United States Congress passed an act to provide bounty-land warrants to soldiers of the Revolutionary War.
 In 1830, an heir of Titus, Jonathan K. Kent, received a warrant on his behalf.